gurock/trcli/README.md

 ---|---
-host | specifies the URL of the TestRail instance in which to send the results<br>host: https://fakename.testrail.io/ project | specifies the name of the Project the Test Run should be created under<br>project: Mockup Automation Project username | username<br>username: myuser@name.com password | password<br>password: StrongP@ssword key | API key<br>key: AGT9PBifAxgWEWNGQgh/-Dc7Dr/fWDvEkLJwPFLRn file | specifies the filename and/or path of the result file to be used<br>file: \<PATH\>/result_file.xml title |  Specifies the title of the Test Run to be created in TestRail<br>title: Daily Selenium smoke test verbose | enables verbose mode when true (false by default)<br>verbose: false/true silent | enables silence mode when true (false by default)<br>silent: false/true config | specifies the filename and/or path of the configuration file to be used<br>config: \<PATH\>/alternate_config.yml batch_size | specifies the batch size of results to pass to TestRail<br>batch_size: 20
+host | specifies the URL of the TestRail instance in which to send the results<br>host: https://fakename.testrail.io/ project | specifies the name of the Project the Test Run should be created under<br>project: Mockup Automation Project project_id | Project id.
+Will be only used in case project name will be duplicated in TestRail<br>project_id: 10 username | username<br>username: myuser@name.com password | password<br>password: StrongP@ssword key | API key<br>key: AGT9PBifAxgWEWNGQgh/-Dc7Dr/fWDvEkLJwPFLRn file | specifies the filename and/or path of the result file to be used<br>file: \<PATH\>/result_file.xml title |  Specifies the title of the Test Run to be created in TestRail<br>title: Daily Selenium smoke test verbose | enables verbose mode when true (false by default)<br>verbose: false/true verify | verify the data was added correctly<br>verify: false/true silent | enables silence mode when true (false by default)<br>silent: false/true config | specifies the filename and/or path of the configuration file to be used<br>config: \<PATH\>/alternate_config.yml batch_size | specifies the batch size of results to pass to TestRail<br>batch_size: 20